NetworkBlockDevice/nbd/doc/proto.md

   *length* of the final extent MAY result in a sum larger than the original requested length, if the server has that information anyway as a side effect of reporting the status of the requested region.
+  When multiple metadata contexts are negotiated, the reply chunks for the different contexts need not have the same number of extents or cumulative extent length.

   Even if the client did not use the `NBD_CMD_FLAG_REQ_ONE` flag in its request, the server MAY return fewer descriptors in the reply than would be required to fully specify the whole range of requested information to the client, if looking up the information would be too resource-intensive for the server, so long as at least one extent is returned.
-Servers should however be aware that most clients implementations will then simply ask for the next extent instead.
+Servers should however be aware that most client implementations will likely follow up with a request for extent information at the first offset not covered by a reduced-length reply.

 All error chunk types have bit 15 set, and begin with the same *error*, *message length*, and optional *message* fields as